raspberrypilearning/temperature-log/en/step_1.md

 ## What you will learn
 By completing the Temperature project you will learn:

-- How to run system commands in Python
 - How to write data to a file
 - How to interactively plot data with matplotlib
 - How to set scripts to run automatically using crontab